 Description of Change:

 Modify FRS requirements that were modified for NANC 453 to include additional active-like statuses when allowing a SPID to be deleted that appears as an Old SP on SVs.
-Note, the yellow highlighting identifies what was originally defined for NANC 453, and identifies how the NANC 453 requirements will be modified.
+Note, the yellow highlighting identifies what was originally defined for NANC 453, and yellow highlighting with change bars identifies how the NANC 453 requirements will be modified.

 FRS Requirements: